RenatoBorgess/RenatoBorgess/README.md

 - 👋 Hi, I’m @RenatoBorgess
-- 👀 I’m interested in music, my kids, getting a job and learning software development.
+- 👀 I’m interested in music, my kids, and learning software development.
 - 🌱 I’m currently learning computer science, python and django.
-- 💞️ I’m looking to collaborate on software projects in the area of education.
+- 💞️ I’m looking to collaborate on software projects in the area of finance, education, .
 - 📫 You can reach me by sendin an e-mail to renato.borgess@gmail.com

 <!---